hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 ### Mathematical methods

 Hydrodynamics can be a source of examples of mathematical methods in physics, as in Wyld (1976), and can also be used to help explain concepts of vector calculus and conformal mapping, as in Boas (2006).
-The classic Morse & Feshbach (1953) include a 20-page section (2.3) on the motion of fluids, but more commonly, hydrodynamics is never explicitly mentioned in the standard textbooks of today.
+More commonly though, hydrodynamics is never explicitly mentioned in the standard textbooks of today.
 A recent exception is the graduate-level text by Vaughn (2007), whose chapter on geometry in physics includes a final section (3.6) on fluid mechanics.
 There he defines the Lie derivative, and shows how the continuity equation, Euler equation, and vorticity can be expressed in terms of differential forms.

-Morse & Feshbach (1953) are worth further discussion.
-In the aforementionned Sec.
-2.3, they derive the continuity, Euler, and Navier-Stokes equations (but refuse to name the latter two), discuss potential flow, irrotational flow, Bernoulli's equation, compressible flow, and shock waves.
+Some of the older textbooks do better than our modern literature.
+For example, the classic by Morse & Feshbach (1953) includes a 20-page section (2.3) on the motion of fluids.
+They derive the continuity, Euler, and Navier-Stokes equations (but refuse to name the latter two), discuss potential flow, Bernoulli's equation, compressible flow, and shock waves.
 Sec.
 3.3 includes further discussion of potential flow and sound waves.
 Other fluid flow problems are addressed in chapters 10 and 13.
+Philip Morse was a leading acoustician (in addition to his other research in physics and operations research) so the attention to hydrodynamics is unsurprising.

-The classic by Jeffries/Jeffries (1972) is also worth mentioning.
+The classic by Jeffries/Jeffries (1972), whose original edition dates from 1946, is also worth mentioning.
 They discuss applications to hydrodynamics of tensors (Sec.
 3.10, 3.1062, 3.1063), potential theory (Sec.
 6.01), and conformal mapping (Sec.
 13.03).
 They also include discussions of the dispersion of water waves (Sec.
 17.09) and Rayleigh-Benard convection (Sec.
 14.062), the latter being a subject to which Harold Jeffries made early key research contributions.

+Two texts from the 1960s bear mentioning.
+Sokolnikoff and Redheffer (1966) discuss hydrodynamic topics in Secs.
+6.15, 6.17, 8.19, and 8.20.
+Their Sec.
+6.18 is a lovely discussion of the kinematic transport theorems; an even more thorough presentation of these is given by Kraut (1995, originally published 1967) in the latter's Secs.
+3-15 through 3-17, within the chapter on vector calculus.
+Kraut also treats some hydrodynamic problems in his chapter on complex variables (Secs.
+4-13 and 4-14).

 ### Computational physics